catderohan/surfs_up/README.md

 Both June and December have similar weather patterns, and the data does not show any reason not open up a shop year round.
 Using June and Decemeber months, the surf and ice cream shop business would be sustainable year round.

-**Additional Queries**
+### **Additional Queries**

 Two additional queries I'd look into, would be to look at the precipation for both June and December.
 I'd want to make sure those months don't have a ton of rain or subsceptible to hurricanes.
 Too much rain could also make a business not sustainable year round.
 Here I'd change the query I used above in temperatures to extract the precipation column instead of temperature column to gain this information.

 ![](Resources/Juneprecipitation.PNG)
 ![](Resources/decemberpreciptation.PNG)

-Analyzing both June and December precipitation statistics, neither month seems to have a lot of rain.
+Analyzing both June and December precipitation statistics, neither month seems to have a signficiant amount of rain.
 Using the mean, it shows the average of .13cm precipitation a day for June and .17cm precipitation a day for December.
-Both months had a couple days where it rained significantly, since the max precipitation in December was 6cm, and the max in June was 4cm.
-The average precipitation is low enough and quartiles are also low, that these days seem to be more like outliers and nothing to be concerned about.
+Both months had at least one day where it rained significantly, since the max precipitation in December was 6cm, and the max in June was 4cm.
+The average precipitation is low enough and quartiles are also in low ranges, that these days seem to be more like outliers and nothing to be concerned about.
+Both precipitation and temperature are in line for the surf and ice cream business to be sustainable year round.